boston-pm/boston-pm.github.io/index.md

 _Previous meetings' minutes are recorded at the bottom of the [latest history file](./History-03-Email.html)._

-Anyone have a topic?
+If there's something you can or would want to talk about, please do volunteer - in person, on the mailing list, or privately to Bill.

-## June 11th, 2024 - NEXT MEETING - 7.30 EDT topic start (7.00 gathering chatter)
+## June 11th, 2024 - Perl 5.40 released ! - 7.30 EDT topic start (7.00 gathering chatter)

-Anyone have a topic?
+Since the [Perl Weekly 672](https://dev.to/szabgab/perl-weekly-672-its-time--2dab) and other channels have announed release of 5.40, let's dive in and see what's new.
+A lot of stuff previously experimental is now stable, as well as some new-new stuff.

 ------------